LucJoh/VHDLCommLib/uart/tx/README.md

-# UART VHDL Simulation and Compilation with Makefile
+# UART Tx VHDL Simulation and Compilation with Makefile

-This directory contains the necessary files and a Makefile to manage VHDL simulation and compilation tasks for the UART project using ModelSim, GHDL, or NVC.
+This directory contains the necessary files and a Makefile to manage VHDL simulation and compilation tasks for the UART Tx project using ModelSim, GHDL, or NVC.

 # src/uart\_pkg.vhdl